zanadoman/SlayEngineV1/README.md

 This function returns the length of a vector defined by two coordinates into a double*

 ### uint16 slayVectorTranslate()
-This function creates a vector from a initial point, length and angle then outputs the coordinates of the terminal point into two double*
+This function creates a vector from an initial point, length and angle then outputs the coordinates of the terminal point into two double*

 ### uint16 slayVectorAngle()
 This function returns the angle of a vector defined by two coordinates into a double*